 I certainly do.
 I’ve remained close with a number of friends from the 3D design course and the music course, and often check in with lecturers such as Roberto Fraquelli, the Head of Design (who even comes to watch a gig or two when I’m nearby).
 Also, ties with the University arts organisation, Peninsula Arts, have been invaluable; I have remained in touch with Simon Ible who helped me a great deal musically during my time in Plymouth.

-I would definitely recommend undertaking a course at Plymouth University, mainly because I so enjoyed the cross-collaboration between departments.
+I would definitely recommend undertaking a course at University of Plymouth, mainly because I so enjoyed the cross-collaboration between departments.
 I never felt isolated in one department, and I had total freedom to explore any ideas across departments if I felt that it would further my education and development in both design and music.